Homemade Transceiver Project

 impdance headphone would require either an additional AF stage or a

-transceiver "manhatten style" or "dead bug style".
+transceiver still in "manhatten style" or "dead bug style".
 This allows

 modifications at any time.